Violet Wilson: Cancelled lesbian storyline

+2024 return

+On 12 February 2024, it was announced that Platt would be reprising her role as Violet for a "dark storyline" regarding the repercussions of Violet's son, Dylan Wilson's (Liam McCheyne), bullying storyline.
+Platt's co-star, Antony Cotton, who portrays Dylan's father Sean Tully, revealed the soap had been trying to get Platt to return as Violet in "various different ways" due to the Dylan's presence in the soap.
+It was also revealed that Violet's return would only be temporary, though Cotton hoped that she would return again.
+Cotton was happy about Platt's return due to the pair being friends in real life, though he speculated that she may be nervous due to the different set up of the soap.
+Platt was expected to film for about four weeks.
+Violet's first reappearance aired on 20 March 2024.
+Prior to Platt's return, Violet had been mentioned onscreen, with Sean often being shown as going to visit the character.
+It was teased that upon her return, Violet and Sean would blame each other over Dylan's behaviour.

 Storylines

 Violet arrives on the Street in October 2004, as a barmaid in the Rovers Return Inn.
 A former pupil of Ken Barlow (William Roache) when he was a teacher at Weatherfield Comprehensive, she addresses him as "Sir" during her time on the Street.
 Violet befriends neighbour Katy Harris (Lucy-Jo Hudson) and is good friends with Sean Tully (Antony Cotton), whom she knew before moving to Coronation Street.
 Violet begins a relationship with Jason Grimshaw (Ryan Thomas), whose mother Eileen (Sue Cleaver) finds Violet a pleasant young woman.
 After some unease by Violet, who states that she had left home at a young age to live with an older, dominant man, she moves into 11 Coronation Street with Jason.
-They break up after Violet is seduced by Charlie Stubbs, but reunite.
-The relationship breaks up when Jason has an affair with Sarah-Louise Platt (Tina O'Brien).
+They break up after Violet is seduced by Charlie Stubbs (Bill Ward), but reunite.
+The relationship breaks up when Jason has an affair with Sarah Platt (Tina O'Brien).
 Jason proposes to Violet but she turns him down.

 Violet soon begins dating Jamie Baldwin (Rupert Hill).
 She moves in with him but after a while she starts to doubt Jamie's loyalties in September 2006, when he begins spending more time with Sean, than her and worries that Jamie is interested in Sean, who is gay.
 Violet asks Sean to find out if Jamie is gay but Sean discovers that Jamie is having an affair with his stepmother Frankie (Debra Stephenson).
 Violet discovers she is pregnant in December with Jamie's baby and tells him but is shocked and disgusted when he confesses the truth about his affair with Frankie and is further upset when she discovers Sean's knowledge of the affair.
 Violet suffers an ectopic pregnancy on New Years Day 2007, and has to have emergency surgery to remove her fallopian tube and the stillborn baby.
 She is then told that she has a reduced chance of conceiving.